lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

    public image and the inner scientist. *Vectors of disease*

 The only people who are willing to listen fall in type 2.
 And they need access to real consolidated evidence.
-A truckload of evidences is used most of the time when you are not sure about whether any of them is right (independent of whether the thing is actually right or wrong).
+A truckload of evidence is used most of the time when you are not sure about whether any of them is right (independent of whether the thing is actually right or wrong).
 A gross misinterpretation of scientific method and communication.